needle-mirror/com.unity.entities.graphics/Documentation~/material-overrides-code.md

 ### IComponentData

-For the DOTS IComponentData struct, use the `MaterialProperty` Attribute, passing in the **Reference** and type for the Shader Graph property.
+For the IComponentData struct, use the `MaterialProperty` Attribute, passing in the **Reference** and type for the Shader Graph property.
 For example, the IComponentData for the color (float4) property in the above step would be:

 ```
 [MaterialProperty("_Color")]